Magnitude 6.5 Earthquake Hits Off Puerto Rico: USGS - UrduPoint

 Magnitude 6.5 Earthquake Hits Off Puerto Rico: USGS

-A strong earthquake struck off the south of Puerto Rico early Tuesday, the US Geological Survey said, the latest in a series of tremors that have shaken the island since December 28
+A strong earthquake struck south of Puerto Rico early Tuesday, the US Geological Survey said, the latest in a series of tremors that have shaken the island since December 28

 The quake struck just off the US territory's southern Caribbean coastline at 4:24 am local time (0824 GMT).

+Puerto Rico's governor Wanda Vazquez Garced posted on Twitter that the government's security protocols had been activated.

+She said government employees were not expected at work, adding: "We want everyone to be safe.

-On social media, people in Puerto Rico wrote of being shaken awake by the force of the quake.
+" On social media, people wrote of being shaken awake by the force of the quake.

+One woman on Twitter said she had been "wrenched from sleep", adding "Everybody is awake & scared all over."
+Dramatic images also shared on social media appeared to show widespread damage in the town of Guayanilla, home to around 20,000 people, as well as nearby Guanica.

+The mayor of Guayanilla told local news channel NotiUno that the town's church had collapsed in the incident.

 Tuesday's quake was the strongest of a series of tremors that have shaken the island since December 28, topping Monday's 5.8 quake.